-Autumn is a great time to get away and enjoy a walk in the open air – this year more than ever, because of the truncated summer holiday period.
+Autumn is a great time to get away and enjoy a walk in the open air, enjoying the crisp air and the crunch of the leaves underfoot.

 And who doesn’t love an autumnal wander?
 With golden leaves providing a natural, comfortable carpet and the prospect of late-season good weather, a walk at this time of year is an enjoyable way to stay fit and healthy.
 Here are 10 great autumn walks near campsites that you might wish to consider…